AdobeDocs/events.en/help/experience-manager-gems/gems2024/rapid-development-environment-news.md

 ---
 title: What's new in Rapid Development Environments for AEM?
-description: RDEs allow developers to swiftly deploy and review changes, minimizing the amount of time needed to test features that are proven to work on a local development environment.
-In this session we'll show you how you can use RDEs to reduces the turn-around times during development and get near instant feedback for code changes.
-Additionally, we'll introduce you to the latest features like improved logging and frontend support.
-Join us to learn more about what you can do with RDEs and let us know what you would like to see added next!
+description: The session will demonstrate how RDEs enable swift deployment and review of changes, reducing development turnaround times and providing near-instant feedback.
+It will also introduce new features like improved logging and frontend support.
 solution: Experience Manager
 version: Cloud Service
 feature: Edge Delivery Services